A tribute to artists and institutions

 Birgit Nilsson chose the first Prize recipient.
 Since 2011 each successive recipient has been proposed by an international Advisory Panel chaired by the President and voted on by the Board of the Birgit Nilsson Foundation.

-Since 2019 the Advisory Panel comprises:
+Since 2023 the Prize Committee comprises:

 • Susanne Rydén, Chairperson / President of the Birgit Nilsson Stiftelsen